Extenuating Circumstances & Concession

 - Have been received within the 10 working day time limit

-If your application is rejected, you may request a review of the application by the Deputy Vice-Chancellor.
-You can do this by emailing the Office of Regulation and Compliance.
+If your application is rejected, you may need to apply for an Academic Appeal.
 The information on how to do this will be included in the rejection email.

 The Extenuating Circumstances and Concessions procedure is intended to cover circumstances which, though they may cover a period of time, are short-term and do not stop students from continuing their studies.
 If you are affected by serious ongoing circumstances, you may be referred to the Inclusion and Learning Support team or given other options.